-Kubernetes clusters are priced by the number and capacity of the worker nodes.
+DigitalOcean Kubernetes (DOKS) clusters are priced by the number and capacity of the worker nodes.
 There is no additional charge for Kubernetes masters, which are fully managed by DigitalOcean.
-Worker nodes are built on Droplets, and the available resource configurations and pricing of worker nodes are identical to Droplets.
-Unlike Droplets, worker nodes are managed with the Kubernetes command-line client
+Worker nodes are built on Droplets, but unlike standard Droplets worker nodes are managed with the Kubernetes command-line client